-With numerous choices in local and national parks and a network of rivers located in and near Calgary, having access to water recreation is never a problem any time of the year.
+With numerous choices in local and national parks and a network of rivers, having access to water recreation in Calgary is never a problem any time of the year.
 Taking a boat tour is a leisurely way to enjoy the scenery and learn the history of the area from a knowledgeable tour guide.

 Boat rentals are also an option to relax and meander down a river in a canoe or kayak.
 You never know what could be caught when dropping a line in the water on a fishing adventure.
 For those who prefer investigating and exploring underwater landscapes and species, plan a day of scuba diving.
 While glacier-fed lakes may be too icy cold for swimming, public pools are available.
 Be pampered and unwind near your lakefront home, or plan a visit to the area's mineral hot springs.
 For the adventurous soul, rent a paddleboard or jet ski for a refreshing day on a lake or river.

 For more water recreation, Calgary has three indoor water parks with plenty of fun and excitement.
 Plan a day at Oasis River Country Water Park, Southland Leisure Centre, and Village Square Leisure Centre with features such as rope bridges, waterslides, and assorted swimming pools, whirlpools, and wave pools.